WimPouw/AirSacTracker/Project/README.md

 ## Overview

 In the project, we automatically tracked the radii of Siamang airsac in two different contexts, to study airsac inflation and its influence on acoustic parameters of produced vocalizations.
-We established the tracking approaches, which are reported in the toolkit (tk) folder of this repository.
+We established the tracking approaches, which are reported in the toolkit folder of this repository.
 In this folder, we provide all other relevant code and information to re-run all other analysis, reported on in the manuscript, such as the comparison between manually tracked circles and automatically tracked circles with the newly developed approaches (Hough method and and DLC+ method).